grimpy/Botifier/README.md

 * Show notifcations on car radio
 * Show application as artist
 * Show summery as album
+* Play notifcation via TTS (text to speech)
 * Show full notification text as title (can be splitted over multiple chunks max length is configurable)
 * Use next / previous track to navigate through notifications
 * Use pause / play button to remove notifcation

-Uses Accessibility service don't forget to enable this (the only way to intercept Notifications on android)
+Uses new Notificationlistener service don't forget to enable this under settings -> security
+Note: This api is only available since Android 4.3 hence Botifier is only compatible with 4.3

 Source available @ https://github.com/grimpy/Botifier